Frequently Asked Questions

 Vegware will not be liable for non-delivery of goods unless written notice is given within this timeframe.

-- I'm missing an item from my order, what do I do?
+- I might be missing an item from my order, what do I do?

 - Should any shortages or damages appear after receipt of the delivery parcel or pallets, please do report them to us by the end of the day you receive the goods: email@example.com.
 Vegware will not be liable for non-delivery of goods unless written notice is given within the timeframes advised above.

-- I've received a faulty item, what should I do?
+- I'm concerned about a product I've received, what should I do?

 Any quality concerns should be sent to our Customer Service team at firstname.lastname@example.org.
 Please include the below information in your email: